Corporate Governance

 The Governor

-The Governor is the Bank’s Chief Executive Officer and is responsible to the Board for the management of the Bank and the execution of its policies.
-Mr Ariff Ali was appointed as the Governor of the Reserve Bank of Fiji with effect from 11 September 2017 for a five-year term.
-Prior to being confirmed as the Governor, he served as the Deputy Governor with effect from 27 May 2014 and was later appointed as acting Governor on 28 May 2017.
+The Governor serves as the Bank’s Chief Executive Officer and is responsible to the Board for the management of the Bank and the execution of its policies.
+Mr Ariff Ali was initially appointed as the Governor of the Reserve Bank of Fiji with effect from 11 September 2017 for a term of five years.
+He has been reappointed for another five years, effective from 11 September 2022.
+He served as the Deputy Governor since 27 May 2014 and acted as Governor from 28 May 2017 until his appointment as Governor.

 Board of Directors